 One of the most popular of houseplants also has a most unusual appearance.
 Sansevieria trifasciata goes by a variety of common names, including snake plant, mother-in-law's tongue, viper's bowstring hemp, and Saint George's sword (in Brazil).
 This member of the Asparagacea family (a relative of garden asparagus) is native to tropical West Africa, from Nigeria east to the Congo.

 Whether you know it as snake plant or mother-in-law's plant, this is an architectural species of houseplant featuring stiff, upright leaves that range from 1 to 8 feet tall depending on variety.
 The variety known as snake plant usually has green banded leaves, while the variety called mother-in-law's tongue typically features a yellow border.
-These plants are among the toughest of all houseplants—they can withstand virtually any conditions.
+These plants are among the most hardy of all houseplants—they can withstand virtually any conditions.

 Sansevieria in History and Science